openhwgroup/cve2/doc/01_specification/index.rst

    -  Support for basic set of Configuration & Status Registers (:term:`CSRs<CSR>`)

    -  Optional support for the Core-V eXtension Interface (:term:`CV-X-IF`) [X-IF]_

-At the :term:`coreplex` design level, the following functions are added to the processor core:

--  Debug module including the :term:`DTM`

 In addition to these main configurations, multiple fine grain parameters are available.